 On Windows 10, you can adjust the volume of your device quite easily.
-You can do this by using the speaker icon in the notification area, using the volume buttons at the side of your device, and you can even ask Cortana to control the audio.
+You can do this by using the speaker icon in the notification area, using the volume buttons at the side of your device.

-However, using these options you’re only adjusting the “master volume”.
+However, the only caveat is that using this option is that you would be only adjusting the “master volume.”
 If you want to adjust the system or a particular app’s sounds, the steps are different.

 Click on System.